 I'm sure you have a lot of questions and concerns about how this would work.
 Here's what I propose:

 A Trial Period

-As you know, our company does have a history with allowing employees to transition from full-time to part-time.
-There's no formal HR policy (I checked) but Christopher Johnson in the marketing department worked for three years as a part-time employee.
+As you know, our company does have a history of allowing employees to transition from full-time to part-time.
+There's no formal HR policy (I checked), but Christopher Johnson in the marketing department worked for three years as a part-time employee.
 Still, I think it's wise to have a two-month trial period, to help us work out the kinks.

 That way, both you and I can have a meeting on our calendars to review how the part-time schedule is affecting the team, as well as the two of us.
 This would be a moment to reassess and make tweaks to ensure that there are no negative implications to this schedule change.